akors/nuke-ms/README.en.txt

 ---------------------------------------------------------------------------------

 4. Compatibility notes

-Communication between clients on different systems, especially communication between Linux and Windows hosts is not possible.
-The reason lies in the difference of the default UTF encoding size on both platforms - Linux uses UTF-32 whereas Windows uses UTF-16.
-This issue will be addressed in near future.

 nuke-ms is not yet a mature piece of software.
 As such, the communication protocol between the clients is also not mature and it is subject to ongoing change.
 Compatibilities between different versions is not granted at all in this early phase of development, in fact an incompatible change to the protocol is planned for the near future.
 To use the program for communication you should allways use the same version for every participant.